 Then check the entire error message.
-If it says something about a missing Python.h file, then you need to install the Python development packages.
-The appropriate package is called python-dev in Ubuntu (or python3-dev for Python 3).
+If it says something about a missing Python.h file, then the problem are missing Python development packages (python-dev/python3-dev in Ubuntu).

-System-wide installation (root required)
+2.1.4 System-wide installation (root required)

 If you have root access, then you can install cutadapt system-wide by running: